 Policies and Procedures

-Any information disclosed to a Graduate Career and Professional Development member may be used to promote employment opportunities for LL.M. students, but will not be disclosed for any other purpose without the student’s permission.
-There may be occasions when it is necessary to breach that confidentiality (for example, if a Graduate Career and Professional Development member believes significant harm may come to the student or to others).
+Any information disclosed to a member of Office of Graduate Careers may be used to promote employment opportunities for LL.M. students but will not be disclosed for any other purpose without the student’s permission.
+There may be occasions when it is necessary to breach that confidentiality (for example, if a Office of Graduate Careers member believes significant harm may come to the student or to others).
 Whenever possible, such disclosure will be made only with the student’s consent.

 Georgetown University Law Center Non-Discrimination Policy

-The policy of the Georgetown Law is to provide equal opportunity in its programs, activities and employment practices; to prohibit discrimination in education and employment because of race, color, religion, national origin, sex, age, handicap, disability or sexual orientation; and to prohibit sexual harassment.
-Inquiries regarding the University’s Affirmative Action Plan may be directed to the Office of Institutional Diversity, Equity & Affirmative Action.
+The policy of Georgetown University Law Center is to provide equal opportunity in its programs, and employment practices; to prohibit discrimination in education and employment because of race, color, religion, national origin, sex, age, handicap, disability or sexual orientation; and to prohibit sexual harassment.
+Inquiries regarding the University’s Affirmative Action Plan may be directed to the Special Assistant to the President for Affirmative Action.

 24-Hour Cancellation Policy

-If you have a scheduled appointment with Graduate Career and Professional Development, but will not be able to attend, we ask that you promptly inform our office at least 24 hours in advance by cancelling your appointment through the online scheduling system.
-Graduate Career and Professional Development recognizes that emergencies can occur, and students may have legitimate reasons for not being able to make a scheduled appointment at the last minute.
-If you are unable to attend a scheduled meeting, please e-mail us or call (202) 662-9036 and ask to speak with the Graduate Career and Professional Development member with whom you have the appointment.
+If you have a scheduled appointment with a member of Office of Graduate Careers, but will not be able to attend, we ask that you promptly inform our office at least 24 hours in advance by cancelling your appointment through the online scheduling system.
+Office of Graduate Careers recognizes that emergencies can occur, and students may have legitimate reasons for not being able to make a scheduled appointment at the last minute.
+If you are unable to attend a scheduled meeting with less than 24 hours’ notice, please contact Office of Graduate Careers via e-mail or phone at (202) 662-9036 and ask to speak with the career counselor with whom you have the appointment.